-A considerable amount of data have now become available on the clinical characteristics of the severe cases of influenza A(H1N1)v [16, 30-33] and was recently reviewed at a global consultation organised by WHO[34].
+A considerable amount of data have now become available on the clinical characteristics of the severe cases of 2009 pandemic influenza A(H1N1) [19, 40-43] and was reviewed at a global consultation organised by WHO.
+One notable feature mentioned at that meeting and in other case reports was of some individuals who became very sick very quickly.
+This included some people without any underlying conditions [44].

-The median interval between symptoms onset and hospital admission varied between six days in Mexico and four days in Canada [31,35].
-Delay in seeking care and especially in the late use of antivirals-or not using antivirals at all-was associated with a poor outcome [34].
-Almost half of 722 reported cases requiring intensive care unit (ICU) admission in New Zealand and Australia had a distinct acute respiratory distress syndrome (ARDS) or viral pneumonitis that is unusual for seasonal influenza.
+The median interval between symptoms' onset and hospital admission varied between six days in Mexico and four days in Canada [41, 45].
+Delay in seeking care and especially in the late use of antivirals-or not using antivirals at all-was associated with a poor outcome [44, 46].
+Almost half of 722 reported cases requiring intensive care unit (ICU) admission in New Zealand and Australia had a viral pneumonitis and a distinct acute respiratory distress syndrome (ARDS) that are unusual for and much rare than in seasonal influenza.
 Pathological investigation indicates diffuse alveolar damage, haemorrhagic interstitial pneumonitis with lymphocyte proliferation and few neutrophils, which are consistent with viral pneumonitis and ARDS.
+The precise mechanism of the development of ARDS is unclear but hypoxia plays an important role [44, 46].

-Supra-infection (secondary infection) with bacteria and bacterial pneumonias has been seen but is less common than in seasonal influenza.
-The WHO review meeting reported that supra-infection with bacteria has been documented in post-mortems in the USA and Canada.
+Co-infection (secondary infection) with bacteria and bacterial pneumonias has been seen but is less common than with seasonal influenza.
+The WHO review meeting reported that co-infection with bacteria has been documented in post-mortems in the USA and Canada.
 In New Zealand and Australia, 20% of cases admitted to ICU had secondary bacterial pneumonia.
 This is very similar to the data reported from Canada, where 24% of ICU cases had evidence of bacterial pneumonia.
 The most frequently isolated pathogens were Staphylococcus aureus and Streptococcus pneumoniae.
-Nosocomial (healthcare-associated) infections, such as ventilator-associated pneumonia, have been identified in critically ill cases with a prolonged hospital stay.
-Multiple pulmonary emboli have been observed in several very severe cases in patients admitted to ICUs with refractory ARDS in the USA.
+Healthcare-associated infections, such as ventilator-associated pneumonia, have been identified in critically ill cases with a prolonged hospital stay.
+Multiple pulmonary emboli have been observed in several very severe cases in patients in the USA admitted to ICUs with refractory ARDS.

 These viral pneumonias and ARDS are difficult to manage and ventilate and can require highly specialised care.
-The most common cause of death in these cases is progressive organ failure [36].
+The most common cause of death in these cases is progressive organ failure [47].
 In children, severe disease is less common, with most hospitalisations being short.
-However, as with seasonal infection, there are cases of supra-infection in children with bacterial infections [37].
+However, as with seasonal infection, there are cases of bacterial supra-infection [48].